Addition of fractions depends on two major conditions:

 In the above example, if we add 7/2 and 4/2, we leave the denominator 2 as it is and add the numerators 7 and 4, i.e 7 + 4 = 11.
 The result of the fraction is 11/2.

 Adding Fractions with Co-prime Denominators

-Co-prime denominators: The denominators which do not have common factors.
+Co-prime denominators: The denominators which do not have common factors, other than 1.

 Let’s study how to add co-prime factors?

 - You need to multiply the denominator to find the denominator of the resulting fraction.

 - Multiply the numerator of one of the fractions by the denominator of the other or vice versa to get the numerator.

 - Add the result now.